aldettinger/camel-quarkus-workshop/README.md

 Now, let's create a second terminal, we'll call it the *USER terminal*.

-The next step is to configure our first camel route by creating the file `src/main/java/org/acme/MyRoutes.java`.
+The next step is to configure our first camel route by creating a new `org.acme.MyRoutes` Java class.
-For instance, it can be done from the *USER terminal*, by typing the following commands:
+You can do it in your IDE or if you have a POSIX compatible terminal, you can use the following commands:

 ```
 cd ${CQ_WORKSHOP_DIRECTORY}/camel-quarkus-workshop/part-1-dev-mode